openSUSE/news-o-o/_posts/2011-12-10-opensuse-weekly-news-205-is-out.markdown

 In [Managing Live and Offline Migrations with Linux's KVM](https://www.linux.com/learn/tutorials/510124-managing-live-and-offline-migrations-with-linuxs-kvm) we learned how to migrate virtual machines, and how to manage disk storage.
 Today we'll learn how resize VMs and add storage space. (...)

-â€
+”

-â€œ
+“

         [IBM developerWorks/Paul Ferrill: Scripting KVM with Python, Part 1: libvirt](http://www.ibm.com/developerworks/linux/library/os-python-kvm-scripting1/index.html)

 Virtualization is standard equipment with most server operating systems on the market today.
-In the LinuxÂ® world, there are two primary choices for server virtualization: the Kernel-based Virtual Machine (KVM) and Xen.
+In the Linux® world, there are two primary choices for server virtualization: the Kernel-based Virtual Machine (KVM) and Xen.
 KVM is the primary technology that Red Hat and others use.
 Although Citrix owns Xen, much of the core functionality remains in the public domain.

 The Virtual Machine Manager (VMM, or virt-manager) project provides a tool for managing the creation and running of both KVM and Xen virtual machine (VM) instances.
 VMM is written in Python using the GTK+ library for graphical user interface construction.
 The real work is done through the libvirt library, which is what you'll be using for this article series.
 Although libvirt is a Red Hat-sponsored effort, it remains an open source project available under the GNU Lesser General Public License.

 libvirt is made up of several different pieces, including the application programming interface (API) library, a daemon (libvirtd), and a default command-line utility (virsh).
 For the purposes of this article, all testing is done using Ubuntu Server version 11.04.
 The Installation and setup section covers everything I did to configure my server for developing the scripts presented here.
 Part 1 covers the basics of libvirt and Kernel-based Virtual Machine (KVM) virtualization along with a few command-line scripts to whet your appetite.
 Part 2 will dive deeper and show you how you can build your own virtualization management tools using libvirt, Python, and wxPython. (...)

-â€
+”

-â€œ
+“

-[JÃ¶rg Stephan: [UPDATE] Strange, someone has an
+[Jörg Stephan: [UPDATE] Strange, someone has an
           idea?](http://xadmin.info/?p=120)

 Thanks a lot to [forums.opensuse.org](http://forums.opensuse.org)